mjhea0/react-intro/README.md

 1. [React setup](https://github.com/mjhea0/react-intro#react-setup)
 1. [Webpack setup](https://github.com/mjhea0/react-intro#webpack-setup)

+**Objectives:**

+1. Explain what React is and how it compares to Angular
+1. Set up a modern React environment with Babel and Webpack

 ## What is React?

 > YOU: What is React?
 How does it compare to Angular?